Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Results

 \subsection{Spectral indices of the radio continuum}

-The multiple-band radio maps allow us to probe the spectral energy distributions (SEDs) of both the host galaxy and the radio lobe.
-To evaluate the impact of the differential magnification effect and to probe the power sources of the radio emission, we construct SEDs derived from both the image plane and the source plane (see Fig.~\ref{fig:SED}).
+The multiple-band radio maps allow us to probe the SEDs of both the host galaxy and the radio jet.
+To evaluate the impact of the differential magnification effect and to probe the power sources of the radio emission, we construct SEDs derived from both the lens plane and the source plane (see Fig.~\ref{fig:SED}).

-We first measure radio fluxes from regions shown in the lens plane (Fig.~\ref{fig:radio}) and the source plane (Fig.~\ref{fig:SourceImages}) for 1.5, 8, and 33\,GHz, respectively.
-The regions adopted to measure fluxes on the source plane are shown in Fig.~\ref{fig:SourceImages}.
+We first measure radio fluxes from regions shown in the lens plane (Fig.~\ref{fig:dataimage}) and the source plane (Fig.~\ref{fig:SourceImages}) for 1.5, 8.4, and 33\,GHz, respectively.

-On the image plane, however, the emission from the host galaxy and the radio lobe do not show distinct spatial offsets between each other.
-The radio emission of components B and D tend to merge together, indicating that this emission component is lying on the caustics (Appendix \ref{App:Mock}), where the radio lobe populates while the host galaxy does not.
-Therefore, to eliminate contamination from the host galaxy, we choose this region (shown as black ellipses in Fig.~\ref{fig:radio}) on the image plane and construct the SED of the lensed radio lobe.
+The regions adopted to measure fluxes in the source plane are shown in Fig.~\ref{fig:SourceImages}.
+In the lens plane, however, the emission from the host galaxy and the radio jet do not show distinct spatial offsets between each other.
+The radio emission of components B and D tend to merge together, indicating that this emission component is lying on the caustics (Appendix \ref{App:Mock}), where the radio jet populates while the host galaxy does not.
+Therefore, to eliminate contamination from the host galaxy, we choose this region (shown as black ellipses in Fig.~\ref{fig:dataimage}) in the lens plane and construct the SED of the lensed radio structure.
 On the other hand, we adopt beam-sized regions at the peaks of the four image components to measure fluxes from the host galaxy.
 We then sum up fluxes from all four components to increase the S/N.

 Then we fit spectral indices with fluxes from all three radio bands, which are shown in orange lines of Fig.~\ref{fig:SED}.
-It seems that none of the SEDs can be fitted with a single power-law at all positions, especially for the host galaxy.
-This may indicate a non-negligible contribution from free-free emission or dust emission at 33\,GHz (rest-frame 115\,GHz).
-Therefore, we also fit the spectral indices with only the 1.5 and 8 GHz data and show them with blue lines of Fig.~\ref{fig:SED}.
+All SEDs can be fitted with one single power-law profile.